Looking for the coolest hotels in Toronto? From the luxurious Bisha Hotel to the stylish Ace Hotel, these are the coolest places to stay in Toronto!

 Inspired by Toronto’s natural beauty, 1 Hotel harnesses natural elements such as wood, limestone, and natural fibres to create an earthy yet luxurious aesthetic.
 The beds in this hotel are wonderfully soft, like sleeping on a cloud.
 And each room comes with its own coffee machine, yoga mat, bathrobes, and filtered water points, so you’ll have everything you need to get you going.

 1 Hotel is centrally located, but still wonderfully quiet inside.
 Spend a lazy afternoon reading a book by the pool, or hitting one of the exercise classes.
 Then make your way to dinner at one of the hotel’s four incredible restaurants.
+This hotel is infamous for making a killer Caesar cocktail too.
+If you know, you know.

 The Hazelton Hotel, Yorkville